-- 134. The panel also received evidence that the present institutional location of the HPCS was not optimal.
+144. The panel also received evidence that the present institutional location of the HPCS was not optimal.
 It was argued that the Office of the School of the Physical Sciences was not well equipped, as an essentially administrative and non-operational office, to support the HPCS managerially or technically.
-A new solution needed to be found, but one which also preserves the best of the current arrangements, i.e. the flexibility for the HPCS to develop relations with a wide range of collaborators, and to deliver the flexible service which is valued by the existing users. - 135.
-The other major central facility discussed was CamGrid, now managed by the UCS.
+A new solution needed to be found, but one which also preserves the best of the current arrangements, i.e. the flexibility for the HPCS to develop relations with a wide range of collaborators, and to deliver the flexible service which is valued by the existing users.

+145. The other major central facility discussed was CamGrid, now managed by the UCS.
 This is a system which works to make available what would otherwise be unused time on (locally owned) clusters across the University.
 The UCS is now seeking to put in place a more formal structure, including provision for the recovery of costs.
-Again the panel felt this was a service that was much appreciated by its users who are able to work far more cheaply than would otherwise be possible. - 136.
-Notwithstanding these positive aspects, the lack of a clear central focus puts High Performance Computing in Cambridge generally, and not just the HPCS specifically, at risk of missing out on major strategic funding opportunities because of its fragmented organisation across the University. - 137.
-A further point made concerned the charging models for high performance computing.
+Again the panel felt this was a service that was much appreciated by its users.

+146. Notwithstanding these positive aspects, the lack of a clear central focus puts High Performance Computing in Cambridge generally, and not just the HPCS specifically, at risk of missing out on major strategic funding opportunities because of its fragmented organisation across the University.

+147. A further point made concerned the charging models for high performance computing.
 There was potential for a perverse incentive, where the electricity and Computer Officer time could appear as free goods to the purchaser of (for instance) a local cluster, thus setting an incentive to choose that route rather than use a central service, such as HPCS, which had to cover most of its costs.
 If this happened in practice (and the evidence seen by the panel varied), this could result in the University as a whole paying more than it needed to, and emitting more carbon dioxide than was necessary.
-The construction of the Data Centre (Reporter, 2011-12, p811) would allow computing to be done with reduced environmental impact; it was important that the financial models provided the right incentives to house equipment in the Data Centre.
+The construction of the Data Centre (Reporter, 2011-12, p811) would allow computing to be done with reduced environmental impact; it was important that the financial models provided the right incentives.